NetworkGraphs/graphysics/README.md

   * Drag Node position with touch
   * Context menu (touch empty area, then second touch on Node)
   * Hover states with touch Node then touch empty area
+* Update Graph
+  * Drag and drop .graphml and  .json in Graphson Format

 ## Features Details
 * Node